WintonCentre/kcp/README.md

 Do the same for a `10x` enabled build after running `bb-script/switch-10x-dev.clj 10x`, or `bb-script/switch-10x-dev.clj dev` if you don't want to use 10x.

-For a production build, run `bb-script/switch-10x-dev.clj prod` and then run `clj -Afig:prod`.

 ### Shadow-cljs builds

 Start a temporary local web server, build the app with the `dev` profile, and serve the app with